-There are no contingent liabilities and no contingent assets except as noted below as at 31 December 2023 (Contingent liabilities and assets at 31 December 2022: nil)
+There are no contingent liabilities (except as noted below) and no contingent assets as at 31 December 2024 (Contingent liabilities and assets at 31 December 2023: nil).

-Holidays Act Compliance - schools payroll
+Holidays Act Compliance - Schools Payroll

-The Ministry of Education performs payroll processing and payments on behalf of school boards, through payroll service provider, Education Payroll Limited.
+The Ministry of Education performs payroll processing and payments on behalf of boards, through payroll service provider, Education Payroll Limited.